abdulmoeeddev/Apexcify-Technologies/README.md

-Setup to run the project
-write this command in your vs code terminal => "python -m http.server 8000" Then on google add link (localhost:8000)
+This is a simple HTML, CSS, JAVASCRIPT code each file have different code and easy to understand Setup to run the project write this command in your vs code terminal => "python -m http.server 8000" Then on google add link (localhost:8000)